 Also of interest is that Sea Bright has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sea Bright telecommute to their jobs.
+Overall, about 15.28% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Sea Bright’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sea Bright’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Sea Bright is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Sea Bright.
 66.41% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.